 Mt.
-Augustus, the world's largest rock, sits in the Golden Outback of Western Australia east of Carnarvon as much as 490 kilometres by road.
+Augustus, the world's largest rock, sits in the Golden Outback of Western Australia east of Carnarvon.
 Standing as a testament to the stark beauty that nature itself bestows, Australia’s great Mt.
 Augustus is a natural landmark that is deserving of all the accolades afforded to this great part of nature.

 Mt.
-Augustus is approximately two and a half times the size of Uluru and has often been cited as the world’s largest rock.
+Augustus is approximately two and a half times the size of Uluru, another of Australia's breathtaking landmarks, and has often been cited as the world’s largest rock.
 By being afforded this illustrious title, this incredible aspect of nature allows users to see just what the Red Centre of Australia truly has to offer.
 Spanning across an infinitely large space of land, Mt.
-Augustus is a space that bears its cultural roots within aboriginal history.
+Augustus is a space that bears its cultural roots within Aboriginal history.

 The difference between Uluru and Mt.
 Augustus is that Uluru is a rock monolith consisting of a single rock while Mt.
 Augustus is a monocline formed by a geological linear, strata dip in one direction between horizontal layers on each side.

-Uluru is thus the largest rock monolith in the world and of monoliths and monoclines; Mt Augustus is the world's largest.
+Uluru is thus the largest rock monolith in the world and of monoliths and monoclines; Mt Augustus is the world's largest overall.

-According to Western Australia's Department of Conservation and Land Management (CALM), Mt.
-Augustus rises to a height of 717 metres above a stony, red sand plain.
+Height: According to Western Australia's Department of Conservation and Land Management (CALM), Mt.
+Augustus rises to a height of 717 meters (approximately 2,350 feet) above a stony, red sand plain.

-Its central ridge is almost eight kilometres long.
+Its central ridge is almost 5 miles long.
 Despite the technicalities, it’s clear to see that this rock is immensely large and is an undeniably powerful piece of nature.

-The rock of the mountain is estimated to be 1 billion years old, sitting on a granite rock said to be 1.65 billion years old.
-Quite astonishing, isn’t it!
+Age: Astonishingly, the rock of the mountain is estimated to be 1 billion years old, sitting on a granite rock said to be 1.65 billion years old.

 The mountain is referred to as Burringurrah by local Wadjari Aboriginal people and is a site of some significance.
 Due to its place as a cultural hub, Burringurrah is a great site.

 Mt.
-Augustus is some 850 kilometres from Perth.
+Augustus is some 530 miles from Perth.
 From Carnarvon on the North West Coastal Highway, Mt.
-Augustus is some 490 kilometres through Gascoyne Junction and 360 kilometres from Meekathara.
+Augustus is some 300 miles through Gascoyne Junction and 220 miles from Meekathara.
 Roads are unsealed gravel and, while able to be used by conventional vehicles, the going can be slow and tough but certainly challenging for the adventurous.
 Some roads may be closed or damaged after heavy rain.

 Edited and updated by Sarah Megginson.